 Hygromycin B is a unique aminoglycoside antibiotic derived from Streptomyces hygroscopicus.
-Hygromycin B is routinely used as a selection agent in transfection experiments.
+It inhibits protein synthesis in prokaryotes and eukaryotes.
+Hygromycin B is routinely used as a selection agent in transfection experiments to select eukaryoitc cells that are stably transfected with the E. coli hydromycin-resistance gene (hyg or hph).

 This product is considered a dangerous good.
 Quantities above 1 g may be subject to additional shipping fees.
 Please contact us for questions.